umccr/RNA-seq-analysis/README.md

 ## Data distribution evaluation

-Use [combinedExprDataDistribution.R](./readcount-analysis/combinedExprDataDistribution.R) script to investigate changes to the read count data at various processing steps and to illustrate data distribution patters of user-defined genes across all samples in [combined expression dataset.](#read-count-data-combination).
+Use [combinedExprDataDistribution.R](./readcount-analysis/combinedExprDataDistribution.R) script to investigate changes to the read count data at various processing steps and to illustrate data distribution patters of user-defined genes across all samples in [combined expression dataset](#read-count-data-combination).
 The script generates a report with interactive plots illustrating changes in the data introduced at individual processing steps and facilitate catching pontetial problems due to applied proecssing methods.

 The script allows to process the read count data using combonation of the following transformation and normalisation methods: